Ashe/ashe.github.io/data/content/blog/2022/11/Making-Notakto-In-Haskell-With-Apecs-And-Raylib.md

 A link to the repository's commit for the following section can be found [here](https://github.com/Ashe/Notakto/tree/0852350c18071b6332899639055d3c38c1976963).
 :::

-After setting up the repository, my next step with any project is getting a motified example running to demonstrate that things are working correctly.
+After setting up the repository, my next step with any project is adding the libraries I know I'll be using and getting a modified example running to demonstrate that things are working correctly.
 Lets begin by updating our cabal file to include the `h-raylib` and `apecs`.

 ```cabal
 library